top of page

 Why this drill matters:

-It teaches visual patience, timing, and control.
 It also reveals the habits that break your consistency:

 If you’ve been chasing speed and losing accuracy, this drill brings you back to the fundamentals that actually matter.